-Richard decided he needed to find a solution to both these problems.
+Jason decided he needed to find a solution to both these problems.
 As a first-time restaurant owner, he decided the best thing to do was to speak to other restaurant owners and get some advice.
 He walked up and down his street, introducing himself to his neighbors.

 He had conversations with all his restaurant competitors on the street.